phiggins42/rstwiki-git/docs/dojoapi.rst

 Dojo Specific API Extensions
 ============================

-A special ``rst`` processor is included with this wiki to handle some :ref:`dojo` documentation needs.
+A special ``rst`` processor is included with this wiki to handle some dojo_ documentation needs.

 .. contents